chilucdiep/simplisty/README.md

 4. [Card](#card)
 5. [Counter](#counter)

-## <a name="button"></a>Button
+## <a name="button"></a>Button Component

-The Button component is designed for various user interface interactions.
+The `Button` component is designed for various user interface interactions.
 It offers customization options for labels, disabled state, and visual variants.

 ### Usage